 Storage Represents a Green ICT Opportuity

 Much Green ICT focuses on computers: servers in the data center and desktops in the office.
 Don't forget that disk-based data storage, which can cost an organization $25/GB/month, also offers opportunities.
-Here's a look at the progress manufacturers and users have been making in recent years to manage data storage's energy consumption.
+It's for an update on the progress manufacturers and users have been making in recent years to manage data storage's energy consumption.

 Storage virtualization can reduce the amount of storage required.
 A useful PTS Data Center Solutions case study reported that the company's data center successfully used storage virtualization to recover "stranded storage".
 By significantly increasing data storage utilization, PTS was able to reduce physical storage 21%.